• Skip to primary navigation

 What You Need to Get Started Sprouting Alfalfa Seeds at Home

 The equipment list for growing alfalfa at home is a short one.
 You will need alfalfa seeds, a jar, a piece of cheesecloth, or a mesh lid that fits the jar!
-If you decide to grow large batches of alfalfa then I suggest buying a seed sprouter, a tiered system where the water easily drains.
+If you decide to grow large batches of alfalfa, then I suggest buying a seed sprouter, a tiered system where the water easily drains.
 But it is not essential to have when you are first starting out.

 Learn How to Grow Alfalfa Sprouts at Home

 Growing sprouts in a jar are as easy as it gets when it comes to growing your own food.
-It is also a great way to get kids involved with growing your own food at home.
+It is also a great way to get kids involved with growing their own food at home.

 how to grow alfalfa spouts for salad